This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Fondue is perfect for relaxed fall entertaining.
 It takes a while to cook your food, and that leads to fun, laid back conversation, while everyone takes their time and lingers at the table.

-For dessert, I made a caramel apple fondue with lots of fun sprinkles and add ons, like nuts, coconut, mini chocolate chips, sprinkles and popping candy.
+For dessert, I made a caramel apple fondue with lots of fun sprinkles and add-ons.
+We had nuts, coconut, mini chocolate chips, sprinkles and popping candy.
 It was a sweet ending to the meal.
 Find the easy Caramel Apple Fondue recipe by clicking here.

 With a fun fall fondue party, life really is a party!